 There is more “ranking” as the 1, 2, 3 on the Trending to the right, the bright red label for “Breaking” news, and so on.

 One major trend in a similar design is to go for the user’s attention.
 That attention must be well directed, however, as you wouldn’t want to split it between two equally important items.

 Here is an example of the wrong approach where everything tries to be at the top:

-Designing around advertisement is another major topic for publishers.
-Considering that it is the main source of income, it’s also the top priority.
-There are a few things a designer should consider here, first of which is getting feedback or good information from the AdOps team who understands well the requirements and the functionality of these ads.
+To avoid this, there are a few things a designer should consider, first of which is getting feedback or good information from the AdOps team that understands well the requirements and the functionality of these ads.

-- Some might stay in their own little corner some would stick on top of the page always.
+- Some might stay in their own little corner, others would stick on top of the page always.